Broadroad/storageserver/README.md

 # The StorageServer in go

 ## Description
 Storageserve is an easy-to-use, high performance storage.
+However, object - where-to-read map should store by user themselves.

 As go is good at developing network and distributed system, so storageserver is writen in go.